G-Node/python-odml/README.rst

   * enum (version 0.4.4)
   * lxml (version 3.7.2)
+  * yaml (version 3.12)
+  * rdflib (version >=4.2.2)

 * These packages will be downloaded and installed automatically if the :code:`pip` method is used to install odML.
 Alternatively, they can be installed from the OS package manager.
 On Ubuntu, they are available as:

   * python-enum
   * python-lxml
+  * python-yaml
+  * python-rdflib

 * If you prefer installing using the Python package manager, the following packages are required to build the lxml Python package on Ubuntu 14.04:

   * libxml2-dev
   * libxslt1-dev